Alternative Therapies for Overactive Bladder

 Herbal medicine can provide soothing relief if you suffer from OAB.
 I think herbal teas are the most effective ways to administer herbs for the treatment of OAB, but glycerites and herb capsules are also useful.
-Cornsilk, valerian, burdock, black haw, nettle, horsetail, pumpkin seed, cleavers and marshmallow relieve discomfort, tone the bladder, and decrease urinary frequency.
+Cornsilk, valerian, burdock, black haw, nettle, horsetail, pumpkin seed, cleavers and marshmallows relieve discomfort, tone the bladder and decrease urinary frequency.

 Photo Credit: fullempty / istockphoto.com

 Biofeedback can help you to identify your pelvic floor muscles.
 Strong pelvic floor muscles reduce spasms and prevent incontinence.
 Many women have a difficult time identifying the correct muscles that need toning for control of OAB symptoms.
 Biofeedback can ensure that you are training the correct muscles and performing your exercises optimally.